 - Support FPGH

 The mission of the Recovery Court is to eliminate the abuse of alcohol and other drugs.
 Changing behaviors will change lives.
 It is a four-phase intervention program that is a collaborative effort between the district court, the prosecutor’s office, the defense attorney, community agencies and case management and treatment programs.

 This program enables older adults struggling to live independently to stay in their own home.
 Trained staff help with homemaking, personal care services and nutrition.

 Because of your generous support, our backpack ministries program has expanded again!
 We are now serving schools at the elementary, middle, and high school levels.

-Through your donations and the support of many volunteers, we provide food for local children who face hunger over the summer and on weekends during the school year.
+Through your donations and the support of many volunteers, we provide food for local children who face hunger on weekends during the school year.
 This is a great mission in which the whole family can be involved.
 Using this list of food needs, have children pick out a few items to donate.
 Take children shopping with you to pick out the items and have them deliver the food to church.
 We also need volunteers to help pack and deliver the backpacks.
 If you are able to help, please contact Rachel Cotton or the church office.

 This ministry provides twenty-seven areas of help for those in need in our community.
 A free dental clinic recently opened to accompany the free health clinic.
 There is a food pantry, clothing and household ministry, furniture and appliance ministry, bicycle ministry, transportation ministry, the laundry hub, God’s Guys Handyman ministry, budget counseling, life skills classes, and a men’s shelter (Harbor Hall), as well as Hope House, a women’s shelter.